UKGovernmentBEIS/beis-simple-energy-advice-beta/.github/pull_request_template.md

 # Checklist

 - [ ] I have made any necessary updates to the documentation
-- [ ] If necessary, I've added QA notes to the original ticket
+- [ ] If necessary, I've added QA guidance notes to the original ticket
 - [ ] I have checked there are no unnecessary IDE warnings in this PR
 - [ ] I have checked there are no unintentional line ending changes
 - [ ] I have added tests where applicable